Sen. Rand Paul fumes after Chief Justice Roberts refuses his whistleblower question

 “I think it was an incorrect finding to not allow a question that makes no reference [to a whistleblower]," Paul said.

-Paul's wanted to ask whether House Intelligence Committee Chairman Adam Schiff and the White House counsel were aware that an intel committee staff member had a close relationship with the reported whistleblower when they were on the National Security Council together.
+Paul wanted to ask whether House Intelligence Committee Chairman Adam Schiff and the White House counsel were aware that an intel committee staff member had a close relationship with the reported whistleblower when they were on the National Security Council together.

 “How do you respond to reports that [they] may have worked together to plot impeaching the president before there were formal House impeachment proceedings?”
 Paul asked.